IR

 • Preference for high-quality properties in favorable locations due to changes in the need for real venues

-• Increase in demand for “Laboratory and Office” buildings associated with the growth of the life science industry
+• Incorporation of the demand for “Laboratory and Office” buildings associated with the growth of the life science industry

 • Increase in business opportunities in the U.S. Sun Belt Area with continued population influx